tgstation/TerraGov-Marine-Corps/docs/faction-design.md

 Construction is the main form of progression for xenos.
 All purchasable improvements that provide benefit to the entire hive should have a physical representation.
 This aims to provide something to fight around/towards.
 See old school RTSes like C&C. (Long term consideration, add distance-based buffs for building closer to enemies)

 Building will cost either tactical or strategic psy points.
 Strategic psy points are usable by all T4 xenos, and tactical by all xenos that can build.
-Strategic psy points include major impact purchases such as silos, primordial, etc, while tactical is lower impact such as turrets, special walls, etc.
+Strategic psy points include major impact purchases such as silos, apex, etc, while tactical is lower impact such as turrets, special walls, etc.
 Possible upgrades can include things like faster maturity, more slots, turrets, etc.

 Builder roles can also build defensive structures such as walls and doors in order to provide a defensive line.